giuliotosato/EEG-diffusion-model-pytorch/README.md

 ## Preparing Data

 The training code reads images from a directory of image files.
-In the [datasets](datasets) folder, we have provided instructions/scripts for preparing these directories for ImageNet, LSUN bedrooms, and CIFAR-10.
+In the [datasets](datasets) folder.

 For creating your own dataset, simply dump all of your images into a directory with ".jpg", ".jpeg", or ".png" extensions.
 If you wish to train a class-conditional model, name the files like "mylabel1_XXX.jpg", "mylabel2_YYY.jpg", etc., so that the data loader knows that "mylabel1" and "mylabel2" are the labels.
 Subdirectories will automatically be enumerated as well, so the images can be organized into a recursive structure (although the directory names will be ignored, and the underscore prefixes are used as names).